Longlegs: Critical response

 Critics praised Nicolas Cage's performance.

 The film premiered to critical acclaim.
-(Note: Multiple references:)
+(Note: Multiple references:) Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 52 critics, indicating "generally favorable" reviews.

 David Rooney writing for The Hollywood Reporter praised the film, saying, "It might be argued that he stirs too many elements into the mix here—crime procedural, occult mystery, mind manipulation, Satanic worship, scary dolls, a Faustian bargain and a 'nun' not fit for any convent.
 But Longlegs is [Perkins'] most fully realized and relentlessly effective film to date".
 Bob Strauss of the San Francisco Chronicle wrote, "Most impressive is how Perkins blends psychological and supernatural horror in a manner not quite seen before.
 Longlegs is a conjuring of dark, poetic cinema where the devil is definitely in the details".
 Vanity Fairs Richard Lawson expressed disappointment in the film, writing "Longlegs is stylish but vacuous, a prettily foreboding picture with nothing behind it.
 As Hannibal Lecter might say, it's a well scrubbed, hustling rube with a little taste".

 J. Hurtado of ScreenAnarchy declared Longlegs "a masterpiece; an unholy, horrifying confluence of high art and anxiety, a film in which every frame is a nightmare, and it's beautiful".
 Writing for Bloody Disgusting, Meagan Navarro praised Longlegs performances and atmosphere, concluding, "Longlegs is as stylish as it is timeless, dripping with claustrophobic dread and rot."
-Bill Bria of /Film called Longlegs "the most terrifying horror movie of 2024," noting the film's "rock n' roll spirit".
+Bill Bria of /Film called Longlegs "the most terrifying horror movie of 2024", noting the film's "rock n' roll spirit".